apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 arrays ourselves.

 In our first approach, we can expect the performance to be nearly identical to when we used the pyarrow compute functions.
-On the rust side we will have slightly less overhead but the heavy lifting portions of the code are essentially the same between this rust implementation and the pyarrow approach above.
+On the Rust side we will have slightly less overhead but the heavy lifting portions of the code are essentially the same between this Rust implementation and the pyarrow approach above.

-The reason for demonstrating this, even though it doesn’t provide a significant speedup over python, is to primarily demonstrate how to make the python to rust with python wrapper transition.
+The reason for demonstrating this, even though it doesn’t provide a significant speedup over Python, is to primarily demonstrate how to make the Python to Rust with Python wrapper transition.
 In the second implementation you can see how we can iterate through all of the arrays ourselves.